Skip to main content

 With the app created, note the APP ID that appears at the top of the screen, like "042a1261."
 You'll need it shortly.

-Use of Self-hosted Live Updates requires using the Ionic Cloud CLI for signing, bundling, and uploading Live Update artifacts.
+Use of Self-hosted Live Updates requires using the Appflow CLI for signing, bundling, and uploading Live Update artifacts.
 It can also generate signing keys for you if you need it to.
-The Ionic Cloud CLI was purpose-built for use within CI/CD systems; it's small and easy to download.
+The Appflow CLI was purpose-built for use within CI/CD systems; it's small and easy to download.
 Please reference the one-line install instructions.

-You'll also need to supply the Ionic Cloud CLI with a Personal Access Token for authentication with your Appflow account.
-The Ionic Cloud CLI documentation outlines the available configuration options.
+You'll also need to supply the Appflow CLI with a Personal Access Token for authentication with your Appflow account.
+The Appflow CLI documentation outlines the available configuration options.

 Code Signing: Generate Live Update Signing Keys